 The following nuclear energy resouces provide background information and suggested links for data in global energy, economics, market trends, and frequently asked questions (FAQ).
-Compiled and assessed by: Abdullah Agab, Sakshi Mishra, Uros Simovic, Akansha Tyagi, and Yuzhou Wang (2017 updates provided by Ashwin Kumar Balaji)
+Compiled and assessed by: Abdullah Agab, Sakshi Mishra, Uros Simovic, Akansha Tyagi, and Yuzhou Wang (2017 updates by Ashwin Kumar Balaji and 2018 updates by Pragya Chauhan)

 This report is a joint publication by the Organization for Economic Cooperation and Development (OECD) Nuclear Energy Agency and the International Atomic Energy Agency (IAEA).
 This report provides a detailed study of the global uranium supply, global uranium demand and individual reports for different countries.
 The OECD Nuclear Energy Agency is a group of 34 countries working to maintain and further develop the economical use of nuclear energy for peaceful purposes.
 The IAEA is known as the world’s “Atoms for Peace” organization within the United Nations.
 IAEA was set up in 1957 as the world’s center for cooperation in the nuclear field to promote the safe and peaceful use of nuclear technologies.
 The information of each country can be found by clicking on the interactive contents page and it redirects the reader to appropriate section.
 Each country features a brief history of nuclear use, the resources used, production, procurement and detailed policies along with price information.
 The report provides a comprehensive overview of nuclear resources on a global and national scale and allows for analytical comparisons.